Raaz2416/InsightTrack-project/InsightTrack_README.md

 # 📊 InsightTrack – Data Analytics Dashboard

-**InsightTrack** is a full-stack TypeScript application that lets you upload, explore, and visualize datasets in real time.
+**InsightTrack** is a full-stack application that lets you upload, explore, and visualize datasets in real time.
 Designed for both technical and non-technical users, it simplifies data analysis with an intuitive interface, interactive charts, and instant insights — all without the need for complex tools.

 ---